LibrariesHacked/library-carpentry/events/glassbox.md

 15th June 2017.
 Glass Box, Taunton
 ===================================

-Welcome to the Glass Box in Taunton Library!
-This event is sponsored by the British Library.
+Welcome to Library Carpentry at the Glass Box in Taunton Library!
+This day is being hosted thanks to funding from a Learning and Teaching Award given to Library Carpentry at the 2016 British Library Labs.

 Trainers
 --------